Crystalwarrior/KFO-Server/README.md

     - Unmutes the target from the IC chat.
 * **whois** "ID/IPID"
     - Obtains a lot of properties of the target, including HDID and IPID.
+* **zone_delete** "zone"
+    - Deletes a zone by its ID, or the zone you are watching if not given a zone.

 ### Moderator Commands